 Furthermore, if your email address is exploited to send spam, it can tarnish your reputation, leading to distrust and potentially damaging your professional relationships.

-Tips to prevent spam email
+How to prevent spam emails

 Preventing spam email is essential to maintain the security of your inbox and protect your personal information.
 Here are some tips to help you minimize the risk of receiving spam:

-How to report spam emails?
+How to report spam emails

 Most email clients make it easy for you to report any type of spam email.
 Here are the steps to report spam emails on various email clients like Apple Mail, Google and Outlook:

-How to report spam emails on Apple Mail?
+How to report spam emails on Apple Mail

 To mark an email as spam on Apple Mail, follow these steps:

-Select the spam email by clicking on it.
+- Select the spam email by clicking on it.

-At the top of the Mail window, you'll find a toolbar.
+- At the top of the Mail window, you'll find a toolbar.
 Click on the "Move to" button.

-Choose the "Junk" option from the dropdown menu.
+- Choose the "Junk" option from the dropdown menu.

 This action will move the selected email to the Junk mailbox.
 Apple Mail uses this information to improve its filters and block similar emails in the future.

-How to report spam emails on Gmail?
+How to report spam emails on Gmail

 Source: Google